bazaarvoice/HostedUIResources/SEOIntegration/examples/dotnet/README.md

 3. Request is erroring out / timing out / etc.

-   This could be due to firewall issues.
+   This could be due to firewall issues, or a missing SEO document.
 Please try going directly to our seo url.
 The url is of the following format:

    For staging: seo-stg.bazaarvoice.com/seo_key/deployment_zone_id/bv_product/product/page/product_id.htm